 - Enterprise-oriented and less telco-centric: geared for large-scale IoT deployments with global connectivity requirements that can be restricted by vendor lock-ins.

-- Operator lock-ins: While it may not be technically needed to pre-set an agreed network provider from the start of the device lifecycle (eSIM IoT can come with a bootstrapped profile that can be connected to a chosen network), providers may still offer “out-of-the-box” solutions that tie you with networks with irreversible configurations.
+- Operator lock-ins: While it may not be technically needed to pre-set an agreed network provider from the start of the device lifecycle (eSIM IoT can come with one or several bootstrapped profiles that can be connected to a chosen network), providers may still offer “out-of-the-box” solutions that tie you with networks with irreversible configurations.

 → Download our free cheat sheet for a quick reference to basic technical information about the GSMA SGP.32: eSIM IoT, including a checklist for the next steps to prepare your IoT deployment for SGP.32